peterrz/odin-wi5/README.md

   $: java -jar floodlight.jar
 ```

-If you want to modify the configuration file location, you can run:
+If you want to specify the location of the configuration file, run:

 ```
   $: java -jar floodlight.jar -cf configfile